richardTowers/verify-tech-docs/source/documentation/glossary/glossary.md

 **Identity Assurance Principles**

-The principles that set out how the government's identity assurance approach should be configured to meet the privacy and consumer expectations of its users.
-They are published by the Privacy and Consumer Advisory Group and are amended or replaced from time to time.
+The [Identity Assurance Principles](https://www.gov.uk/government/consultations/draft-identity-assurance-principles/privacy-and-consumer-advisory-group-draft-identity-assurance-principles#the-nine-identity-assurance-principles) set out how the government's identity assurance approach should be configured to meet the privacy and consumer expectations of its users.
+They are published by the [Privacy and Consumer Advisory Group](#glossary-privacy-consumer-advisory-group) and are amended or replaced from time to time.

 <a name="glossary-identity-provider"></a>